libbyschuknight/flux-interactive-map/README.md

 ## Annah
 This project was very exciting to me becuse I really wanted to work with SVGs.
 I found when using the vector image it was easier to write code to manipulate the image.
-We also wanted to add a level of user engagment with mouse overs.
-I tried working with our CSS to create a style change when the mouse hovered over meeting room.
-I think this would be a usful feature to add laster, we were able to achive our MVP.
+We also wanted to add a level of user engagment with mouse over.
+I tried working with our CSS to create a color change when the mouse hovered over a meeting room.
+I think this would be a usful feature to add later.
+As a team I believe we hit our MVP maybe next time we can try for our stretch goals.

 It was great to work in a group with Libby and Priya, we all had diffiernt back grounds.
 The collboration and conversation around the issues and code challenge resulted in really positive outcomes.
 I liked engaging with code again, I hadn't in awhile.
 This was a large review for me with the jovascript language.
-I hope to continue the project and create a finished product.
+I hope to continue the project and create a finished polished product.

 ## Priya